wp-plugins/white-bracket-theme-options/readme.txt

 There are currently two types of content that you can create.
 The first type is a standard input box, and the second type is a fully functional WYSIWYG editor.

+When you initially add a WYSIWYG editor it will add a text field, upon saving that option, it will turn into a WYSIWYG editor.

 Once the plugin has been installed and is activated, you can use the plugin by going to Appearance -> Theme Options.

 == Installation ==